-We ask that all visitors when accessing the park keep an eye out for signage to guide you on your visit as you may notice water on tracks and at campsites and closures of some tracks.
-Conditions within the creeks will vary with changed flows, water depth and water extending onto areas of the floodplain.
+The Katarapko floodplain is part of the Murray River National Park which is currently still open to the general public for visiting.
+We ask that all visitors when accessing the park to keep an eye out for appropriate signage to guide you on your visit as you may notice water on tracks and at campsites.
+Conditions within the creeks will vary with water speed, depth and size where the water is on the floodplain.
 Care should be taken when driving, boating or canoeing.